Everything You Need To Know About Autonomous Maintenance

-At the very beginning, training can start with some formal classroom lessons especially where trainees need to view the information through audio-visual devices, or where they need access to computers.
-For instance, operators that will be handling very complex or sensitive equipment can be trained at first using technologies like virtual simulations.
+At the very beginning, training can start with some formal classroom lessons, especially where trainees need to view the information through audio-visual devices or where they need access to computers.
+For instance, operators handling very complex or sensitive equipment can be trained at first using technologies like virtual simulations.

 The classroom setting is also a good venue for dissecting documents like OEM manuals, equipment history, and relevant data coming from sources like a computerized maintenance management system (CMMS) if they have one.

 Once the trainers confirm that the information has been well received and that the operators can perform these maintenance tasks, the lessons can move to the plant floor.
 That takes us to the next training medium.

 On-the-job training (OJT)